 - For the pork – I used picnic pork shoulder because it had a nice ratio of fat to meat.
 Sausage without fat is not that great, especially not this one.
 If you get a leaner cut of pork, you can add pork fat or pork belly.
 When I initially tested this recipe, I used 3 lbs lean ground pork and 1 lb ground pork belly.
 I cut these meats up into cubes, froze them for 30 minutes or so and then grounded it using a food processor.

 - For the casing – you will not use the entire package of casing.
 I only used about 3 casings from the package.
 I recommend writing the purchase date on the back of the package because some packages do not have best by dates.
 Per this particular manufacturer, it is good for about a year after purchase.
-Once opened, I take out the casing and split them up into smaller portions, stuff them into small sandwich bags.
-Then stick them back in the package and stick it in the freezer.
-This way, I can take out a small bag’s worth for next recipe and not have to deal with frozen clump of casings.
+Once opened, store the unused casing in the fridge for up to a year.

 - Follow the instructions for whichever gadget or machinery you are using.
 Sometimes the simplest gadgets are the best.
 I gave away my meat grinder/sausage stuffer because the clean up and the setup/breakdown was just not worth it for me.
 My favorite gadget to us is a jerky gun, which squirts the filling straight into the casing and there’s not unseen machinery in between.
 You get some hand/arm exercise too.
 The only downside to the jerky gun is that you have to refill the shaft often, but it’s not that bad when you are making a batch this size.